tderflinger/blue-wordfreq/README.md

 For the Greek language there is a transliteration offered for each word in brackets.
 The transliteration system is aimed at preserving etymology.
-Thus, it differs a bit from the standard transliteration in ISO 843.
+Thus, it differs a bit from the standard transliteration in [ISO 843](https://en.wikipedia.org/wiki/ISO_843).
 For example, "β" is transliterated as "b" and not "v" as in ISO 843.

+The transliteration of Korean follows the National Institute of Korean Language guidelines on Romanization of Korean.

 ## Installation